kwaldenphd/python-lists-strings/README.md

 # Strings

-9. Refresh: What are strings?
-A string is a sequence of characters.
-Although we can have list of characters, often times we want to access and manipulate the sequence as an aggregate set of text rather than individual letters.
-Strings are identified by the <code>“ ”</code> or alternatively by <code>‘ ’</code>.
+9. What are strings?

+10. A string is a sequence of characters.

+11. Although we can have list of characters, often times we want to access and manipulate the sequence as an aggregate set of text rather than individual letters.

+12. Strings are identified by the <code>“ ”</code> or alternatively by <code>‘ ’</code>.

 ```Python
 # example that creates a new string variable